Neeli Bendapudi, PhDPresident, Penn State

 Kathleen L. CaseySenior Advisor, Patomak Global Partners LLC

 The Hon.
 Kathleen L. Casey is a senior advisor with Patomak Global Partners, a financial regulatory advisory firm based in Washington, D.C.
-She also serves as chairman of the board of Penn State Health, a member of the Board of Trustees of The Pennsylvania State University, a nonexecutive director of the Federal Home Loan Mortgage Corporation, and chair of the Financial Accounting Foundation.
+She is a member and former chair of the board of Penn State Health, a member of the Board of Trustees of The Pennsylvania State University, a nonexecutive director of the Federal Home Loan Mortgage Corporation, and chair of the Financial Accounting Foundation.
 Additionally, she is a member of the Library of Congress Trust Fund Board, the Board of Trustees of the International Valuation Standards Council and the advisory board of Kharon.

 Previously, Casey served as a commissioner with the U.S. Securities and Exchange Commission where she was its principal representative in various international forums, including multilateral and bilateral regulatory dialogues, the G-20 Financial Stability Board and the International Organization of Securities Commissions (IOSCO).
 Her international leadership positions include chairman of the IOSCO Technical Committee and co-chair of the Committee on Payment and Settlement Systems/IOSCO Review of Standards.

 Casey has also served in various legal and policy roles in the U.S. Senate, including staff director and counsel of the U.S. Senate Banking, Housing and Urban Affairs Committee and chief of staff and legislative director to U.S. Sen. Richard Shelby (R-AL).